Yannie258/Yannie258/README.md

 ## Hi there 👋

 Hello! 👋 I'm Yen, a passionate software developer with a knack for turning ideas into reality through code.
-My expertise lies in Web development, AI and computer science, and I enjoy exploring new technologies through self-study and doing my own projects.
+My expertise lies in Web development, computer science and now in AI technologies.
+I enjoy exploring new technologies through self-study and doing my own projects.

 ## 🔧 Technologies & Tools
 - **n8n**
 - **Docker**